 7. Swap regret for hope

-How we think about things has a big impact on how we feel about them.
+How we THINK about things has a big impact on how we FEEL about them.
 Shift your thoughts from a negative mindset that’s going to hold you back and replace it with positive hope for the future and what a clutter-free home will give you instead.
+There are so many benefits to a decluttered home space, for our body and mind.

 8. Ask the right decluttering questions